Predicting how every Premier League team will line up in 2025/26

 A number of players have left Brighton this summer - but that is nothing new for them with a number of promising youngsters also coming through the door at the Amex.

-Joao Pedro, Pervis Estupinan, Simon Adingra, Valentin Barco and Evan Ferguson have all departed, with £30million Charalampos Kostoulas their biggest outlay alongside Maxim De Cuyper, Tom Watson, Diego Coppola, Do-young Woon and Oliver Boscagli coming in.
+Joao Pedro, Pervis Estupinan, Simon Adingra, Valentin Barco and Evan Ferguson have all departed, with £30million Charalampos Kostoulas their biggest outlay alongside Maxim De Cuyper, Tom Watson, Diego Coppola and Oliver Boscagli coming in.

-Carlos Baleba remains a Seagulls player despite seeming nailed on to depart this summer, with goalkeeper Bart Verbruggen also linked with a move away.
+Carlos Baleba remains a Seagulls player despite seeming nailed on to depart this summer, with goalkeeper Bart Verbruggen also staying put.

 Brighton predicted XI (4-2-3-1): Verbruggen; Wieffer, Van Hecke, Coppola, De Cuyper; Ayari, Baleba; Minteh, Rutter, Mitoma; Welbeck